 - The Public setting allows anyone on the NHSmail tenant to view any content within the selected team/site.
 Any files / documents / recordings, will be searchable and viewable across the NHSmail platform – this is not just restricted to your organisation

 - The Private setting means only the team/site owners can control access and add members to view and interact with the content as appropriate.
 A private setting limits content accessibility

 Privacy monitoring and Reporting functionality is available for Local Administrators (LAs) across Teams and SharePoint Online to support content owners with protecting their data.
 Please visit the O365 Privacy Monitoring article for more information about the tooling in place.

 Checking settings and your responsibility

-Other Microsoft 365 Components
+General Microsoft 365 Components Guidance

-If in doubt, do not add any additional permissions and speak to your data protection team for guidance.Contact your data protection team if you are in any doubt about what you can publicly share.
-Such reason would never be appropriate if personal data of patients, staff or others is or may be made available.
-In such case the “Private” setting should always be applied.
+If in doubt, do not add any additional permissions and speak to your data protection team for guidance.
+It would never be appropriate to publicly share such information as personal data of patients, staff or others.

 |Last Reviewed Date||15/10/2021|